-The Governing body ensure that the school contributes fully to inter-agency working in line with statutory and local guidance and uses the appropriate referral pathways.
+The Governing Board ensures that the school contributes fully to inter-agency working in line with statutory and local guidance and uses the appropriate referral pathways.
 It ensures that information is stored and shared appropriately and in accordance with the statutory requirements as set out in the Data Protection Act 2018 and in line with GDPR requirements.

-The Governing body ensure that all staff members and volunteers undergo safeguarding and child protection training at induction and that it is then regularly updated.
-All staff members receive regular safeguarding and child protection updates, at least annually, to provide them with the relevant skills and up to date knowledge to keep our children safe.
-The Governing body also ensure that all staff have the knowledge, skills and understanding of children who have an allocated social worker.
-It recognises their additional vulnerabilities along with those of looked after and previously looked after children and monitors school action with all these children to keep them safe.
+The Governing Board ensures that all Governors, staff members and volunteers undergo appropriate safeguarding and child protection training that is regularly updated, at least annually, to provide them with the relevant skills and up to date knowledge to keep all our children safe.

+The Governing Board ensures that all staff have the knowledge, skills and understanding of children who have an allocated social worker.
+It recognises their additional vulnerabilities with those of looked after and previously looked after children and monitors school action with all these children to keep them safe.

-The Governing body ensure that children are taught to keep themselves safe, including on-line, making sure that appropriate filters and monitoring systems for working online in school are in place.
-This includes children that are accessing on-line learning at home.
+The Governing Board ensures that children are taught to keep themselves safe, including on-line, making sure that appropriate filters and monitoring systems are in place in school.
+This responsibility includes children who are accessing on-line learning from our school, at home.
 Our children will also be taught how to keep themselves safe through teaching and learning opportunities in RSHE and through whole-school practice led by staff as part of the provision of a rich and balanced curriculum.

-The Governing body and school leadership team are responsible for robust safer recruitment procedures that help to deter, reject or identify people who may abuse children.
+The Governing Board and school leadership team are responsible for maintaining robust safer recruitment procedures that help to deter, reject or identify people who may abuse children.
 It adheres to statutory responsibilities to check adults working with children and has recruitment and selection procedures in place (see the school's 'Safer Recruitment' policy for further information).
 It also ensures that volunteers are appropriately supervised in school.

-We will undertake a risk assessment and use our professional judgement when deciding whether to obtain an enhanced DBS certificate for any volunteer undertaking unregulated activity.
+We will conduct background checks through an online search as part of due diligence when shortlisting candidates; undertake a risk assessment and use our professional judgement when deciding whether to obtain an enhanced DBS certificate for any volunteer undertaking unregulated activity.